iifl-logo

 Brand Loss of Exclusivity: Opportunities for Generics and Biosimilars

 A significant wave of patent expirations is set to reshape the competitive landscape.
-Over the next five years, the impact of brand loss of exclusivity (LOE) is projected at $192 billion, with biosimilars accounting for $59 billion of this total.
-This presents a critical opportunity for generic and biosimilar manufacturers to expand their portfolios and market share, especially after a comparatively modest expiry cycle in the last five years.
-This dynamic continues to incentivise both innovators and challengers, contributing to market diversification and improved affordability.
+Over the next five years, the impact of brand loss of exclusivity in developed markets is projected at $198 billion, with both small molecule and biologic product exposure increasing substantially.
+This represents a critical opportunity for generic and biosimilar manufacturers to introduce cost-effective alternatives.

 Pricing Pressures and Value-Based Expectations